 While you may have a boss at your job that keeps an eye out that you are working diligently, you will be left to your own devices as an entrepreneur.
 If you cannot self-manage and maintain disciplined work habits to put in the long hours it takes to build something good, then you will not succeed.
 You need the focus and determination to work independently and around-the-clock to build a business.

 6. Not focusing on adding value

-The recent movement to be corporate socially responsible has proven that if you start with the idea of adding value and working with a purpose versus working for money, you will end up succeeding and most likely also make that money.
-Whether you are targeting consumers or businesses, the primary desire of today’s audience is the value they receive from the products and services they buy.
+The recent movement to be corporate socially responsible has proven that if you start with the idea of adding value and working with a purpose versus working for money; you will end up succeeding and most likely also make that money.
+The primary desire of today’s audience is the value they receive from the products and services they buy.
 No one will be interested in what you are selling if you can’t create that value proposition from the starting gate.

 7. Lacking knowledge about business basics, your industry, and your audience

 Within that 99 percent of perspiration mentioned by Thomas Edison is sweating it out over research, learning, and preparation.
-You will never make it if you don’t take the time to get to know your audience by studying their habits and behaviors.
+Take the time to know your audience by studying their habits and behaviors.
 Along with this key component is the need to understand your competition, the overall industry you serve, external factors that impact your industry and the basic operating standards of a business.
 Essentially, if you don’t study, then you will fail the test.

 8. Fearing failure and avoiding risk as a result